polkadot-evm/frontier/README.md

 The vendor folder contains dependencies that contains changes that has not yet been upstreamed.
 Once the upstreaming process is finished, the corresponding submodule should be removed from vendor folder, and directly use upstream.

+The `substrate` submodule contains a large quantity of dependencies, so they should directly use `path` directive in dependency declarations.
+For other dependencies, they should use Cargo's patch feature in workspace declaration.